InnerPeace-Wu/CapsNet-tensorflow/README.md

 Note: this implementation strictly follow the instructions of the paper, check the paper for details.

+## Takeaways

+**The key of the paper is not how accurate the `CapsNet` is, but the `novel idea of representation of image with capsule`**.

+* The less accurate may due to the missing `3M` parameters.(My implementaion with 8M compared to 11M referred in the paper.)
+* About to do some `representation` experiment with the latest training result.

 ## Dependencies

 * Codes are tested on `tensorflow 1.3`, and `python 2.7`.
 But it should be compatible with `python 3.x`